The philosophy that built TAXI — and why it might be the most important tool in your creative arsenal.

 We're living through a moment of profound disruption in creative work.
 AI tools can now produce copy, concepts, and visuals in seconds.
 The ability to generate output quickly is no longer a differentiator — it's a commodity.

-The ability to look at a piece of work — whether it was made by a person or a machine — and ask is this actually the best we can do? is a skill that will only appreciate in value as production becomes cheaper and faster.
+That's the space where human creative thinking becomes more valuable, not less.
+Critical thinking doesn't judge whether you're using a pencil or AI — it gives you the advantage regardless of the tool.
+The ability to look at a piece of work and ask is this actually the best we can do? is a skill that will only appreciate in value as production becomes cheaper and faster.

 Constructive Doubt isn't a relic of a pre-AI creative world.
 It's the skill that defines what human creative professionals bring to the table in an AI-augmented one.